dojo/dojo.io/site/source/tutorials/006_deploying_to_production/index.md

 While the `dojo build` command addresses many use cases, a few configuration options are necessary to support certain development and deployment scenarios.

-To ensure repeatable builds, all of the configuration options for the `dojo` CLI commands can be stored in `.dojorc`, an ideal choice when it is necessary to ensure that consecutive builds are executed with the same parameters.

 In the event that the development team requires a higher level of control than Dojo 2's build system offers, a project can be exported via the `dojo eject` command.
-This non-reversible command exports all of the `dojo` CLI commmands' configuration information, providing a solid starting point for additional optimizations.
+This non-reversible command exports all of the `dojo` CLI commands' configuration information, providing a solid starting point for additional optimizations.

 ## Next steps